wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

 // - - - - - - - - - - E - N - C - H - A - N - T - E - D - - - - - - - - - - - - - - - - - - - - - - -

  gen_data['mainenchanted'] = [
-    'This {1d10hexes}-hex cold region is enchanted.
-It now has {enchantedadjective} {arcticfeature}.
+    'This enchanted {1d10hexes}-hex cold region has {enchantedadjective} {arcticfeature}.
 Beware!
 The {enchantedobstacle} are {enchantedchazard} here.
-There has been sightings of {enchantedmonster} in the area.
-Also, know that in this land, {arcticmonster} {enchantedtaint}.', 'This {1d10hexes}-hex desert is enchanted.
-It now has {enchantedadjective} {desertfeature}.
+Some say the magic here is the work of {enchantedmonster}.
+Because of that {arcticmonster} {enchantedtaint} in this land.', 'This enchanted {1d10hexes}-hex desert has {enchantedadjective} {desertfeature}.
 Beware!
 The {enchantedobstacle} are {enchantedchazard} here.
-There has been sightings of {enchantedmonster} in the area.
-Also, know that in this land, {desertmonster} {enchantedtaint}.', 'This {1d10hexes}-hex forest is enchanted.
+Some say the magic here is the work of {enchantedmonster}.
+Because of that {desertmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex forest is enchanted.
 It is known for its {enchantedadjective} {forestfeature} there.
 Beware of the {enchantedchazard} {enchantedobstacle} here.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {forestmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex grassland is enchanted.
 It is known for its {enchantedadjective} {plainsfeature}.
 Beware of the {enchantedchazard} {enchantedobstacle} here.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {plainsmonster} {enchantedtaint} in this land.', 'This one-hex mountain is enchanted.
 It is known for its {enchantedadjective} {mountainfeature}.
 Beware of the {enchantedchazard} {enchantedobstacle} here.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {mountainmonster} {enchantedtaint} in this land.',